Featured

 Yes, and…

-If you decide not to get a real office in your telehealth-only practice and you decide to see Medicare recipients who can pay privately (no reimbursement from Medicare), you will need to “opt-out” of Medicare.
-With your license (LCSW), you are already an “eligible provider,” even if you have not “enrolled,” therefore, you are required to follow Medicare guidelines for Medicare recipients, unless you officially “opt-out.” (https://www.cms.gov/Medicare/Provider-Enrollment-and-Certification/Manage-Your-Enrollment)
+If you decide not to get a real office for your telehealth-only practice and you decide to see Medicare recipients who can pay privately (no reimbursement from Medicare), you will need to “opt-out” of Medicare.
+With your license (LCSW, Licensed Clinical Psychologist and as of 1/1/24 LPCCs and LMFTs), you are already an “eligible provider,” even if you have not “enrolled,” therefore, you are required to follow Medicare guidelines for Medicare recipients, unless you officially “opt-out.” (https://www.cms.gov/Medicare/Provider-Enrollment-and-Certification/Manage-Your-Enrollment)

 The question I received recently also indicated the clinician might apply to commercial insurance panels.
 Here’s information related to that and Medicare: